North Korea national football team: First title and return to the FIFA World Cup (2006–2010)

-To prepare for the World Cup and get used to the European style of play, the North Korean selection organized a preparation camp in the fall of 2009 in France, 44 years after its last appearance in Europe.
-On this occasion, they played two friendly matches: against FC Nantes on October 9 at La Roche-sur-Yon (0-0) then against Congo on October 13 at Le Mans (0-0).
+To prepare for the World Cup and get used to the European style of play, the North Korean selection organized a preparation camp in the fall of 2009 in France.
+On this occasion, they played two friendly matches: against FC Nantes on 9 October at La Roche-sur-Yon (0-0) then against Congo on 13 October at Le Mans (0-0).

 In early 2010, a few months before the World Cup, North Korea participated in the 2010 AFC Challenge Cup with the winner automatically qualifying for the final phase of the 2011 AFC Asian Cup.
 The Chollimas, still led by Kim Jong-hun, had an excellent run in the competition.
-After finishing top of their first round group, ahead of Turkmenistan, they swept Burma 5–0 in the semi-finals before winning, after the penalty shootout, again facing the Turkmens in the final.
+After finishing top of their first round group, ahead of Turkmenistan, they swept Myanmar 5–0 in the semi-finals before winning, after the penalty shootout, again facing the Turkmens in the final.
 This success allowed them to secure a place in the continental finals, ten years after their last participation.
 It was also the first title obtained by the men's national team.
 The following month, in February, the North Koreans engaged in the 2010 East Asian Football Championship where they entered in the second round.
 For the first time, they did not reach the final pool, beaten on goal difference by Hong Kong.

-In the 2010 FIFA World Cup, during their match with Brazil, North Korea lost 1-2 but managed to score a goal, through Ji Yun-nam at the very end of the match.
-Their match against Portugal ended in a 7-0 defeat, the heaviest in the history of the selection.
-After trailing 1-0 at halftime, they conceded six goals in the second half.
-This match also marked the elimination of the North Koreans from the World Cup.
-This match was exceptionally broadcast in North Korea, as no foreign program is usually broadcast by state television, but the broadcast was interrupted when the North Korean players were losing 4–0.
-The last meeting against Côte d'Ivoire also ended in a heavy defeat with the score of 3–0.
+With a final pre-tournament ranking of 105th, North Korea were the lowest-ranked team at the 2010 FIFA World Cup.
+They were drawn in Group G alongside Brazil, Portugal, and Côte d'Ivoire, in what some commentators referred to as a "Group of death".
+After a 2-1 defeat against Brazil, North Korea were eliminated after losing 7-0 to Portugal, the heaviest defeat in the team's history.
+After trailing 1–0 at halftime, they conceded six goals in the second half.
+The match was shown live in North Korea - an exceptionally rare occurrence for a foreign broadcast - but the broadcast was interrupted after Portugal's fourth goal.
+North Korea went on to lose their final match against Côte d'Ivoire 3-0 to record the worst performance of any team at that year's World Cup.

+After the FIFA World Cup, Radio Free Asia reported based on anonymous reports that coach Kim Jong-hun had been punished by being sent to forced labor camps, while some players had been subjected to "harsh ideological criticism".